luomus/laji/README.md

 2) Copy `config.json.dist` to `config.json` and fill in in the blanks.

-3) Run `ng serve` for a dev server.
+3) Run `npm start` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding